-There are numerous reasons why people cheat on their partners, making it difficult to pinpoint exactly what is going through their heads when they begin an affair.
-There are, however, a few thoughts and beliefs that many serial cheaters with personality disorder share, which may help explain why they become a habit.
+There are numerous reasons why people cheat on their partners, making it difficult to pinpoint precisely what is going through their heads when they begin an affair.
+There are, however, a few thoughts and beliefs that many serial cheaters with personality disorders share, which may help explain why it becomes a habit.

 For some, it can be attributed to how they perceive the world and everyone in it.
 “Some serial cheaters meet the criteria for narcissistic personality disorder or have many of the characteristics of a narcissist,” Collaborative Counseling Group therapist Virginia Williamson, LMFT, explains.
 “These serial cheaters believe it is their right to cheat and believe they are superior to their partners.”
 These people rarely think twice about cheating — and even less about feeling bad about it.

 Related Articles: Mingle2: 2023 Review and Guide for the Best Outcomes

 However, some people cheat because of low self-esteem or unhealthy attachment styles, according to Williamson.
 Even if their relationship is going well, they may try to sabotage it because they believe it will end anyway.
 Alternatively, they may seek quick confidence boosts from others.

 Whatever the case may be, serial cheaters can change their ways if they want to, usually by going to therapy.
 “The bottom line is that anyone can change their behavior if [they’re] truly invested in doing so,” Williamson says.